 Why is my refund smaller than last year?

-A refund is not a bonus — it is the return of what you over-withheld.
-In 2025 the IRS rates were cut (Law 55-A/2025) and the withholding tables were adjusted in the final months of the year, so many people already paid less tax month by month… and have less to get back now.
+A refund is not a bonus: it is the return of what you over-withheld.
+In 2025 the IRS rates were cut (Law 55-A/2025) and the withholding tables were adjusted, so many people already paid less tax month by month… and have less to get back now.
 A bigger net salary during the year means a smaller refund the following summer.

 DISCLAIMER

 An estimate for orientation, not tax advice.
-It simulates the category A (employment) IRS settlement on 2025 income, mainland Portugal, with joint taxation for couples and general family expenses at the cap.
-It excludes the existence minimum, IRS Jovem, the solidarity surcharge, tax benefits (PPR, donations), the invoice-VAT credit, alimony, nursing homes, disability deductions and other income categories.
-The real number is the one on the tax office’s assessment note — confirm on the Portal das Finanças.
+It simulates the category A (employment) IRS settlement on 2025 income, mainland Portugal.
+The mínimo de existência and IRS Jovem are applied per holder as approximations; the joint/separate comparison assumes expenses split down the middle.
+It excludes other income categories (self-employment, rental income, foreign income), donations, nursing homes, alimony, disability deductions, split-year residency, NHR/IFICI and the Madeira/Azores rates.
+The real number is the one on the AT's nota de liquidação.
+Confirm on the Portal das Finanças.